prashantnegi/CTS-CDE20IJ001/README.md

 ## HTML

-This directory contains all HTML demos.
+This directory contains all HTML demos